jgravois/freehub-css/README.md

 - [ ] do we need jquery?
 - [ ] drop shadow for content without a background image?
 - [ ] make sure site is still navigable by keyboard
+- [ ] "For those who which to not be identified"